 Educational Exhibit Exhibits may be in the form of a poster, notebook, or display.
 Copyrighted material: see general regulations rule 12, page 9.
 Follow these regulations as you are preparing your exhibit.
 Take care to select materials that will withstand fair conditions.
 No card table displays are allowed.
 If the exhibit is a poster, it must not be larger than 22" x 28".
 Displays are not to exceed a standard commercial 3' x 4' trifold display board.
 Name and county or district must be clearly marked on educational exhibits.
 NOTE: A collection of your favorite recipes in a recipe box or notebook does not constitute an educational exhibit.
+Class 1194J by 7-12 yr old member Class 1194S by 13 and older member

-Miscellaneous Food (decorative or unique) Class 1085J by 7-12 yr old member
+Miscellaneous Food (decorative or unique) Class 1195J by 7-12 yr old member